Why is your snoring a problem?

 When you hear the term sleep apnea, you probably think of someone who snores loudly at night.
 Sure, this is annoying, especially for family members, but it can be a serious medical problem.
 How do you know if you have sleep apnea?
 What can you do to treat or prevent it?

 Sleep apnea is when you repeatedly stop and start breathing while you’re sleeping.
-There are three main types classified by their cause.
-Obstructive is the most common type and occurs when the muscles in the back of your throat relax causing your soft palate, uvula, tonsils, tongue and side walls of your throat to come closer together resulting in a narrowed opening for air to pass through when you breathe.
-For some people, the opening actually closes completely.
-Central sleep apnea is less common and is when your brain doesn’t send signals to your breathing muscles meaning you don’t breathe for short periods of time.
+There are three main types classified by cause.
+Obstructive is the most common type.
+It occurs when the muscles in the back of your throat relax, causing your soft palate, uvula, tonsils, tongue, and side walls of the throat to come closer together, resulting in a narrowed opening for air to pass through when you breathe.
+For some people, the space actually closes completely.
+Central sleep apnea is less common and is when your brain doesn’t send signals to your breathing muscles, meaning you don’t breathe for short periods.
 Complex is a combination of the two.

-The drops in oxygen levels cause increases in your blood pressure and increase your chances of having a heart attack, stroke or abnormal heart rhythms, sometimes these are fatal.
-Since sleep apnea doesn’t allow you to get a good, restful sleep it doesn’t allow your body to perform certain functions that it normal does while you’re sleeping.
-One of the major things your body does while you’re sleeping is to regulate your glucose and insulin levels, so when it’s unable to do this because of sleep apnea, you are more likely to develop insulin resistance and type 2 diabetes.
+The drops in oxygen levels cause increases in your blood pressure and increase your chances of having a heart attack, stroke, or abnormal heart rhythms, and sometimes these are fatal.
+Since sleep apnea doesn’t allow you to get good, restful sleep, it doesn’t allow your body to perform certain functions that it usually does while you’re sleeping.
+One of the key things your body does while you’re sleeping is to regulate your glucose and insulin levels, so when it’s unable to do this because of sleep apnea, you are more likely to develop insulin resistance and type 2 diabetes.
 These are just a few examples of the complications that can arise; there are many others.